yasir2000/developer-onboarding/README.md

 > -- [Christopher S. Penn](http://www.christopherspenn.com/)

 Companies struggle to keep everyone on the same page.
-People are hyper-connected in the moment but still don't know what's happening across the company.
+People are hyper-connected in the moment but still don't know what's happening across the TMO Project.
 Employees and investors, co-founders and execs, customers and community, they all want more transparency.
-The solution is surprisingly simple and effective - great company updates that build transparency and alignment.
+The solution is surprisingly simple and effective - great TMO Project updates that build transparency and alignment.

-With that in mind we designed the [Carrot](https://carrot.io/) software-as-a-service application, powered by the open source [OpenCompany platform](https://github.com/open-company).
+With that in mind we designed the [Carrot](https://carrot.io/) software-as-a-service application, powered by the open source [Prometplatform](https://github.com/open-TMO Project).
 The product design is based on three principles:

 1. It has to be easy or no one will play.
 2. The "big picture" should always be visible.